ariporad/hanbot/README.md

 The bot running on Discord as `@Hanbot#9541` is hosted on an VPS [here][hanbot-live].
 The bot is owned by Ari Porad ([@ariporad][]) <[ari@ariporad.com][]> and Elvis Wolcott ([@elviswolcott][]) owns the VPS.
 Feel free to contact them (or ping them on the Discord) if something's gone wrong or if you have questions.

-All commits to `master` on this repo are automatically built by [Travis CI][travis-ci], which compiles the Typescript and deploys to to the VPS.
+All commits to `master` on this repo are automatically built by [Travis CI][travis-ci], which compiles the Typescript and deploys to the VPS.
 This usually takes only a few minutes.

 The VPS is running Ubuntu 18 with [pm2][pm2], NodeJS, and NGINX as the reverse proxy.